Can you kiss with false teeth?

 5. Enjoy The Moment

 Who doesn’t like to kiss?
-For denture wearers and partners of denture wearers, kissing is rarely noticeably different than with someone who has all their natural teeth.
+For denture wearers and partners of denture wearers, kissing with dentures is rarely noticeably different than with someone who has all their natural teeth.

 Passionate kissing may take some practice to not dislodge an upper or lower, but as they say, practice makes perfect.
 Who is going to say they don’t want to practice their kissing?